ARMmbed/Handbooks_v2/v2/2_Dev_Fun/3_old_SDK.md

 Take a look at some of these interfaces to get a feel of how it works: [digital out](/DigitalOut), [analog in](/Analogin), [SPI](/spi), [USB mouse](/USBMouse), [Timer](/timer), [CAN](/can).

 But if needed, you can always bypass the APIs and talk directly to the microcontroller hardware using the low-level Cortex Microcontroller Software Interface Standard (CMSIS) APIs.
-Ideal when they are fine for most of your project, but one aspect needs specific low-level control.
+Ideal when they are fine for most of your project, but one aspect needs specific low-level control.gi

 For all the mbed C/C++ SDK APIs, see the [mbed handbook](/handbook)